Transitional living program

-Be enrolled in (or completed) high school, a GED course, vocational program, college, university, or technical school.
+Be enrolled in (or have completed) high school, a GED course, vocational program, college, university, or technical school.

-Seek, obtain, or continue employment. (if not enrolled in an educational program)
+Seek, obtain, or continue employment (if not enrolled in an educational program).

 Participate in programs on education, vocational training, employment, and volunteer outreach.